Purple Kiss

 Purple Kiss (stylized in all caps) was a South Korean girl group formed by RBW in 2020.
-The group consists of six members: Na Go-eun, Dosie, Ireh, Yuki, Chaein and Swan.
-Originally a seven-member group, Park Ji-eun left the group on November 18, 2022, due to health issues.
-They are considered to be a self-producing group, with members involved in songwriting, composing and other aspects of their music and showmanship.
+The final lineup before disbanding consisted of six members: Na Go-eun, Dosie, Ireh, Yuki, Chaein and Swan.
+Purple Kiss was originally a seven-member group; Park Ji-eun left the group on November 18, 2022, due to health issues.
+They were considered to be a self-producing group, with members involved in songwriting, composing and other aspects of their music and showmanship.

 The group released two pre-debut digital singles—"My Heart Skip a Beat" in November 2020, and "Can We Talk Again" in February 2021—before their official debut on March 15, 2021, with the EP Into Violet.